laberning/openrowingmonitor/docs/Modifying_Rower_Settings.md

 By changing the noise reduction settings, you can remove any obvious errors.
 You don't need to filter everything: it is just to remove obvious errors that might frustrate the stroke detection, but in the end you can't prevent every piece of noise out there.
 Begin with the noise filtering, when you are satisfied, you can adjust the stroke detection.

-Please note that changing the noise filtering and stroke detection settings will affect your omegaDotDivOmegaSquare and jMoment.
+Please note that changing the noise filtering and stroke detection settings will affect your dragFactor and flywheelInertia.
 So it is best to start with rowing a few strokes to determine settings for noise filtering and stroke detection, and then move on to the other settings.